nightwatchjs-community/jest-nightwatch-vue/README.md

 This will run the included example tests in the `test` folder:

 - `formComponentTest.js` - tests a basic Form component
-- `vuexTest.js` - example on how to test a component which uses a Vuex v4 store
+- `vuexTest.js` - example on how to test a component which uses a [Vuex](https://vuex.vuejs.org/) store
-- `vueRouterTest.js` - example on how to test a Vuex store
+- `vueRouterTest.js` - example on how to test a component using the [VueStore](https://router.vuejs.org/)

 ```js
 npm test